dotlang/language/doc/RFE.md

 ```
 I think this is a good enough pattern matching.

-? - Do we need some kind of static if in generic functions to check input type?
+N - Do we need some kind of static if in generic functions to check input type?
 I think compiler can check them if a core function is called.

-? - Trait as type
+N - Trait as type
 In rust you can define trait (similar to interface) and then say this function accepts any type which satisfies this trait (or for its return value).
 Can we simulate this with generic types?
 A specific generic type which has these functions.